Fiddle Leaf Fig

 Fiddle Leaf Fig thrives in a reliable, humid environment, so we advise misting frequently.
 If you have nothing to mist with, we have the perfect solution!
 Try our water mister.

-A well draining indoor plant potting mix should be fine for a fiddle-leaf-fig. Add grit or perlite for added drainage.
+A well-draining indoor plant potting mix should be fine for a fiddle-leaf-fig. Add grit, sand or perlite for added drainage.

 Fiddle Leaf Figs don’t have any real problems but can be susceptible to spider mites, scale and bacterial or fungal diseases.
 Keep your eyes peeled for leaf damage as brown dark spots as well as any creepy crawlies.
 If this becomes a problem, simply treat it with some of our neem oil!